-After the control packet floods over R hops, a ring-shaped area will exist in which the nodes in this area will have R hops distance to the sink node.
-The ring-shaped area is not a perfect ring, as shown in Fig. 3.3(a).
-However, for the convenience of presentation, the ring-shaped area is drawn as a perfect ring, as shown in Fig. 3.3(b).
-Assuming the ID of each node in the network is unique; the node with the maximum ID in the ring-shaped area centered on the first landmark will be elected as the second landmark.
+After the control packet floods over the R hops, a ring-shaped area will exist in which the nodes in this area will have R hops distance to the sink node.
+In general, the ring-shaped area is not a perfect ring as shown in Fig. 4(a).
+However, for the convenience of presentation, the ring-shaped area is drawn as a perfect ring, as shown in Fig. 4(b).
+Assuming the ID of a node in the network is unique; the node with maximum ID in the ring-shaped area centered on the first landmark will be elected as the second landmark.
 To select the node with the maximum ID in this ring-shaped area, a node which has the distance to the sink node = R hops and maximum ID within its two-hop neighbors will flood a control packet with its ID in this ring-shaped area.
-Each node which has $\lim hop = R$ assigned by the sink node receives this control packet, and will forward it if the ID in the packet is larger than the ID for itself.
+Each node which has lm hop = R assigned by the sink node receives this control packet, and will forward it if the ID in the packet is larger than the ID for itself.
 Otherwise, the control packet will be dropped.
 Finally, the control packet with the maximum ID will go back to the initiated node, and this node will become the second landmark.
-For example, assuming node P is the first landmark, as shown in Fig. 3.4, and the maximum ID in the ring-shaped area is node A, and node A will become the second landmark of the network
+For example, assuming node P is the first landmark, as shown in Fig. 5, and the maximum ID in the ring-shaped area is node A, and node A will become the second landmark of the network.
+However, if the ring is broken by holes into disconnected segments, the node with maximum ID in each segment will become the landmark too.